neumino/neumino.github.io/movies.md

-### Cats
+### Mob Town
-*Released on 2019-12-19, vote average 8.3*
+*Released on 2019-12-13, vote average 8*

-A tribe of cats called the Jellicles must decide yearly which one will ascend to the Heaviside Layer and come back to a new Jellicle life.
+Based on the true story of the notorious 1957 ‘mob summit’ in upstate New York.
+Spearheaded by Vito Genovese, more than 50 leaders of the organized crime syndicates from around the country converged on the sleepy town to discuss upcoming expansion plans.
+Their plans are foiled when local police trooper Ed Croswell discovers their activities and, consequently, exposes the mob to the American public.
+Croswell’s actions shed light on the massive web of corruption and changed the face of law enforcement forever.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/jzsDroK9CNs?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/Ipd0nf62eZw?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>